 ‘He most probably does.
-But what can the poor man do?’ she asked, her voice revealing impartiality, ‘Here is a woman who gave birth to him, loved him and brought him up.
-Actually, she brought three sons up with a lot of sacrifices…’, she was quick in lifting up her index finger to stop any contrary comment, ’and here are you, the mother of his children, on the other….’
+But what can the poor man do?’ she asked.
+‘Here is a woman who gave birth to him, loved him and brought him up.
+Actually, she brought three sons up with a lot of sacrifices…’ she was quick in lifting up her index finger to stop any contrary comment, ’and here are you, the mother of his children, on the other….’

-‘Yes… yes..
+‘Yes… yes...
 I know all that,’ the young woman interrupted pounding the folds on her lap causing the skirt to ride further up her knees, ‘I know she has worked all her life cleaning hotel rooms.
 Can’t she let it go now?
 Alfonso and Rudy’s wives have refused to let her in the house.
 They belong to other women now.
 Can’t she get that into her thick head?’

 ‘That may suit you but not her, at least not just yet.
 You three girls cannot go around castigating people for their values, behaviour and feelings.
 Do not forget that this principle is reversible.
 On top of it, her beloved sons have gone and married three English girls.
 This reality is also out of her culture and tradition, perhaps even her dreams.
 Wouldn’t you think that she would have loved to have had just one Spanish daughter in-law to relate to in whose household she would feel at ease and comfortable?’

-‘She should not have come to England!’ she shrilled with anger, punching the fabric on her crotch, ‘She should have stayed in Spain in her little village so her sons would have married Spanish girls who cook paella the way she likes it!’
+‘She should not have come to England,’ she shrilled with anger, punching the fabric on her crotch, ‘She should have stayed in Spain in her little village so her sons would have married Spanish girls who cook paella the way she likes it.’

 The young girl was red and flustered.
-She leaned back on her chair with a thump, exhausted.
+She sat back with a thump, exhausted.
 Her fiery eyes stared at the older woman in an attempt to stop her from uttering any more uncomfortable objections.

-But the old lady went on.
+The sun on her legs faded away.

+The old lady went on, her face assuming a sombre severe countenance, her tone kind but strict.

 ‘Who says?
 You?’
-She pointed an arthritic finger at her, ‘Who are you to determine people’s destiny?’
+She pointed an arthritic finger at her.
+‘Who are you to determine people’s destiny?’

-They held each other’s gaze for a while across the kitchen table, the younger woman’s face desperately searching for an answer in her favour from the wise sunken eyes in front of her.
-None came.
+They held each other’s gaze for a while across the length of the table, the younger woman’s face searching for an answer.

 She felt the cruelty of being trapped inside a cage.
-She imagined her mother-in-law sitting silently opposite her.
+She imagined her mother-in-law sitting silently on the other side.
 Darkness all around.
 Two creatures searching for a new identity and a new way of life.

-She gave in.

-Covered her legs, sat up and asked, defeated, ‘What am I supposed to do then?’
+She sighed defeated, her body flopped on the chair and her head sank on her chest.
+She covered her legs, directing an inquisitive look towards the old woman.

 ‘Have compassion and understanding.
-You who is capable of it,’ replied the wise older woman.
+You who is capable of or it,’ she exhorted, her voice implying courage.

-The young woman let out a sigh, clasped the wrinkled hands of the woman and murmured, ‘I know.
-It is all up to me.’
+The young woman sighed again, this time with resignation.

+‘I know.
+It is all up to me, isn’t it?’ she said clasping the old woman’s hands. ’

 Tutor’s appreciation: